saahil06/Power-BI-Ecommerece_Sales_Analysis/README.md

 ## Key Findings and Insights
 ### Top Customers
-- The top 5 customers contribute 35% of total revenue.
+- The top 3 customers contribute 35% of total revenue.
 These customers can be targeted for loyalty programs or exclusive discounts.

-### Sales Trends
-- Sales peak during the holiday season (e.g., November and December).
-- Weekends contribute significantly to sales, suggesting opportunities for targeted weekend promotions.

 ### Product Performance
 - Certain product categories consistently outperform others, accounting for 60% of total revenue.
 - Underperforming products were identified, providing opportunities to optimize inventory.

-### Regional Insights
-- The North region generated the highest revenue, while the South region showed the most significant growth potential.

-### Average Order Value (AOV)
-- The average order value is $120, indicating the spending behavior of customers.

 ## Conclusions
 - The analysis highlights key customers, products, and regions driving the e-commerce business.